 These scopes rarely have any problems considering their bottom dollar price tag, and that's because they're not bottom quality scopes.
 While you could say that this rifle scope is satisfactory for its cost, you can't debate the fact that actual buyers and users of the Dusk and Dawn scope gave it an imposing rating online.

-You really can’t beat an under $60 sale price online for a scope of this surprisingly satisfying quality, which is why it made our list of the top rifle scopes under $100 – which you can check out here.
+You really can't beat an under $60 sale price online for a scope of this surprisingly satisfying quality, which is why it made our list of the top rifle scopes under $100.

 But, if you're concerned about what a roughly $60 scope can't do, kick out the negativity and make room for positivity.
 With the following Q&A, you're about to be well-pleased about what you can stock your freezer with for around $60.